 Once you apply the policies and restart the selected computers, the applications attached to this policy will install.
 Group Policy is a great way to deploy packages because it provides granular security access control, and most organizations already use it.

-This example uses a prebuilt package and collection in Deploy & Inventory.
+This example uses a prebuilt package and collection in PDQ Deploy & Inventory.
 Check out our guide on creating custom packages and building custom collections if you need help building your own packages and collections.

 In PDQ Deploy, click on Package Library.

 Select the package you want to deploy, then click Download Selected (As Auto Download).
-I'll use Dropbox for this example.

-Once the package downloads, right-click to select the package, then click Deploy Once.
+Right-click the package, then select Deploy Once.

 Click Choose Targets > PDQ Inventory > Collection.